Top of the page

 When you're tired, you may not feel like eating or have enough energy to eat.
 It's okay to rest when you need to and to eat when you feel better.

 Some cancer treatments and medicines you take can cause constipation.
+Find tips to help you manage constipation.
 Walking and other physical activity can help.
 So can drinking enough water.
 Using the toilet at the same time each day can also help.

-These side effects can make eating unpleasant.
+These side effects can make eating unpleasant, but there are tips to help you manage nausea and vomiting.
 Try sipping water and other clear liquids throughout the day and munching on snacks after you start to feel better.

 This can happen if you have other symptoms like nausea or vomiting.
 Or it may be a side effect of the cancer itself.
-Some people can eat better in the morning.
+Find tips to manage appetite loss below.
 Ask your doctor about medicines to treat any eating problems you have, such as nausea or lack of appetite.

 It may be hard to chew or swallow.
 Try to keep your mouth clean and to eat soft foods.
 Your doctor may suggest a special mouthwash that can help.

 Some cancer treatments and medicines, including hormone therapy, can lead to weight gain.
-Ask your doctor about ways to manage your weight.
+Talk to your dietitian or other healthcare provider if you are worried about your weight.

 When you are getting cancer treatments, you may need to try different eating habits to get the food you need.

 When you don't feel like eating your normal foods, try different foods than you normally eat.
-Clear broths or soups and mild foods may be good choices.
+Mild foods may be a good choice.

 Even if you don't feel like eating, try to eat foods that have protein and extra calories.
 These foods can help to keep up your strength, support your immune system, and prevent weight loss.
-Try foods high in protein such as lean meats, dairy, nuts, beans, and soy products.
+Try foods high in protein such as meats, dairy, nuts, beans, and fortified soy products.
 Colourful fruits and vegetables are high in vitamins and nutrients that can help your body heal.